elburch/blazor-finance/README.md

 * FK relationship to Account (that Expenses are "withdrawn" from)
 * FK relationship to Asset (that are sold to "pay" for Expenses)

-NOTE: If an Account and Asset are both associated with the same Expense record, a 50% allocation will be assumed.
-For different allocation percentages, it is prefereable to create separate records with each Expense Asset or Account receiving a specific dollar ammount.
+NOTE: Expenses will be "withdrawn" using the following methods (in order of priority):

+* 100% "withdrawal" from any single Asset associated with the Expense record that has a Market Value >= Expense
+* If a single Asset is not defined, the Expense will be "withdrawn" from the Account Balance if the Balance >= Expense
+* If neither of the first two conditions are met, the Expense will be "withdrawn" equally from all Assets associated with the Expense parent Account

 ### Templates
 Templates are used to identify the ordinal position of columns in brokerage portfolio import files (.csv format).